photostructure/exiftool-vendored.js/README.md

 Only string and numeric primitive are supported as values to the object.

-Write a comment to the given file so it shows up in the Windows Explorer Properties panel:
+To write a comment to the given file so it shows up in the Windows Explorer Properties panel:

 ```js
 exiftool.write("path/to/file.jpg", { XPComment: "this is a test comment" })
 ```

-Change the DateTimeOriginal, CreateDate and ModifyDate tags (using the [AllDates](https://sno.phy.queensu.ca/~phil/exiftool/TagNames/Shortcuts.html) shortcut) to 4:56pm UTC on February 6, 2016:
+To change the DateTimeOriginal, CreateDate and ModifyDate tags (using the [AllDates](https://sno.phy.queensu.ca/~phil/exiftool/TagNames/Shortcuts.html) shortcut) to 4:56pm UTC on February 6, 2016: